GRID POWER OUTAGE COMMUNICATION OPTIONS

 1. Text Messaging (SMS)

 First, can text messaging work?
 Yes, even if voice calls and data are unavailable, text messages may still work during a power outage if cell towers are operational.
 Texts use less bandwidth and sometimes get through when voice calls cannot.
 However, if the cell towers are also down or out of power, SMS will not function.
-Check this page for HOW TEXT MESSAGING WORKS DURING A POWER OUTAGE
+Check this page for HOW TEXT MESSAGING WORKS DURING A POWER OUTAGE.

 2. Two-Way Radios